Skip to content

 • it greedily decodes text for each crop

 So OCR in Koharu is not a classic CTC-only recognizer.
-It is a small document-oriented VLM being used in a tightly scoped OCR task.
+It is a compact document-oriented VLM used for a tightly scoped OCR task.

-• text removal often needs long-range context from the rest of the bubble or background
+• the model needs both local edge detail and wider context from the bubble or background

 Local LLMs and model type